Training

 The evaluation will be based on the following criteria:

-- Interest in cancer research
+- Interest in research

 - Quality of the letter of intent